Llenar70/allye-doc/tutorials/Advertising_Effect_Measurement_Tutorial.md

 ## Prerequisites

 - Sample data: `ad_campaign_sample.csv`
-  - This file is preset in Allye or can be downloaded from this tutorial page
+  - This file can be simply downloaded from the link below
 - Data fields:
   - `age`: Customer age
   - `past_purchases`: Number of past purchases